TAG 2014 Conference Dates

 Nicholas Green Application Now Available

 TAG is pleased to announce the 2014 TAG Nicholas Green Distinguished Student Award program.
 TAG believes that the Nicholas Green Distinguished Student Award inspires children to achieve to their fullest potential, highlights high-ability-students, and draw attention to the educational needs of gifted and talented learners.
 The Nicholas Green Foundation was established by Maggie and Reg Green to honor the memory of their gifted seven-year-old son Nicholas.
 Please click here to learn more information about this award and to apply.
+Applications are due September 3, 2014.
 The Nicholas Green winner will be announced at our 2014 TAG conference.

 Stay tuned for more conference information!